Have a question? Call Us at: 877.472.4370 or Text us using the Text Bar at the bottom of this page.

 - Possibly a text message on your phone

 With virtual paging, there is no physical pager that you carry separately.
-All messages are routed through your phone via a pager app, text or email account.
+All messages are routed through your phone via a pager app or a text message.
+You can also have pages sent to an email address and view the page on any device that can receive emails.